 The Card Application Toolkit (CAT) is a set of generic commands and procedures for use by the ICC, irrespective of the access technology of the network.
-Within the scope of the present document, the UICC refers here to a ICC which support at least one application in order to access a network.
+Within the scope of the present document, the UICC refers here to an ICC which supports at least one application in order to access a network.
 This application is called here Network Access Application (NAA).

-The ICC is considered as a platform, which is either based on TS 102 221 [1], here called "3G platform", or TS 51.011 [9], here called "2G platform".
+The ICC is considered as a platform, which is either based on TS 102 221 [1], here called "3G platform", or TS 151 011 [8], here called "2G platform".